A life changing experience

 Saturday 22 January 2011, 3 pm - 3.30 pm

-'A life changing experience' was a flash mob at the Appel Art Centre in Amsterdam.
-It was a re-enactment of a queue that was there in the Ferdinand Bolstraat when the museum re-opened on this location in 2010.
-This work was part of a collaboration with the artists Loek Grootjans, Alicia Framis and other lecturers of the Sandberg Institute.
+'A LIFE CHANGING EXPERIENCE' - was a re-enactment of a queue that was there in the Ferdinand Bolstraat when the museum re-opened at this location in 2010.
 This action was related to the tradition of 'happenings' and depending most of all on the generous support of all the participants who were queueing all together.

-'A life changing experience' was inspired by statements of the state secretary of education and culture Halbe Zijlstra (VVD) in the Netherlands.
-This state secretary had announced on public television to make governmental subsidies for museums depended on the amount of visitors they attracted.
-At the same time the Appel Art Centre was publicly accused in the media to attract too less visitors and only a small group of insiders at the exhibitions openings.
+This artwork was inspired by statements of the state secretary of education and culture Halbe Zijlstra (VVD) in the Netherlands.
+Zijlstra had announced on television to make governmental subsidies for museums depended on the amount of visitors they attracted.
+At the same time the Appel Art Centre was publicly accused in the media to attract too less visitors.
+Only a small group of insiders attended exhibitions openings.

 If you wish to be informed on my future activities you can subscribe here to my newsletter.